 One of the most common childhood problems worldwide is bed-wetting, or enuresis, and it typically affects more boys than girls.
-At Center Point Medicine in La Jolla, California, Dr. Ran D. Anbar and the team of medical experts help children older than seven years of age how to improve their enuresis and how to effectively manage the emotional stress that often goes along with bed-wetting.
+At Center Point Medicine in San Diago, California, La Jolla, California, Dr. Ran D. Anbar and the team of medical experts help children older than seven years of age how to improve their enuresis and how to effectively manage the emotional stress that often goes along with bed-wetting.
 If you and your child want to gain a better understanding of the physical and emotional aspects of enuresis, call the office or schedule an appointment online today.

 Nighttime (nocturnal) enuresis, or bed-wetting, is a condition in which children continue to wet the bed at least two times per week for at least three consecutive months after the age -- typically five to seven years old -- when they should be able to control their bladder.
 Under the age of five, nighttime bed-wetting is considered to be a normal part of your child’s physical development.
 In many cases, children who experience enuresis are extremely deep sleepers who are unable to wake up easily even when they need to empty their bladder.